Theatre Arts (THA) - Courses

 Musical Theatre Dance II

 This course offers continued training in musical theatre dance.
 Students explore various dance styles through technical training to understand the artistic impact dance has on the musical theatre genre.
 Additionally, students focus on audition preparation, and an insight into the showmanship and performance of that choreography.
 Stylistic qualities are emphasized to encourage artistic development.
 Focus is placed on performance qualities, technical proficiency, and advanced rhythms.
 Lect.
 1, Studio 2.
 Prerequisite: THA 229.
-Offered Spring - Odd Numbered Years.
+Offered Fall - Odd Numbered Years.

 THA 330 Cr.3